-Operating expenses increased \$0.9 million to \$22.7 million for the first six months of 2021 from \$21.8 million for the same prior-year period primarily due to the higher level of Insurance Fund premiums assessed by the Insurance Corporation in 2021.
-While Insurance Fund premiums related to wholesale loans are passed directly to associations, a portion of premiums related to our liquidity investment portfolio is charged to the Farm Credit Banking operating segment.
-The increase was mostly offset by a change in operating expense allocation methodology beginning in 2021.
+Operating expenses increased \$0.4 million to \$34.3 million for the first nine months of 2021 from \$33.9 million for the same prior-year period due to the higher level of Insurance Fund premiums assessed by the Insurance Corporation in 2021 partially offset by a change in operating expense allocation methodology beginning in 2021.
 Farm Credit Banking has no income tax expense as the earnings on its business activities are statutorily tax-exempt.